 Now if you want to talk about trust issues, let’s talk about trust issues!

 We say it all the time.
 “Trust is hard to gain.”
 It’s even harder to regain once it’s broken.
-There’s no issue in using common sense and rationality to ensure that someone deserves or is worthy of your trust before giving it.
+There’s no issue in using common sense and rationality to decide whether or not someone is worthy of your trust.
 Trust is not an obligation.

-You could be the most cautious, the most rational, the nicest person in the world.
-Guess what?
+You could be the most cautious, the most rational, the nicest person in the world. and guess what?
 There will still come a time where someone may hurt you.
-Whether trust is the source of pain or not, things still may not go your way.
 All you can really do is live your life the best way you know how and TRUST the process.
 If something doesn’t work out then it just doesn’t work out.
 Take your lesson and keep it moving.
 Don’t make it an issue if it ain’t one.